Music Therapy Degree Programs with Career Information

 Employment Outlook and Salary Info

 According to the American Music Therapy Association, employment opportunities for music therapists are slowly increasing because of a growing awareness of the field and the benefits that it has to offer.
 Music therapists are employed in a variety of settings, with an increasing trend towards self-employment and private practice.
 Recent research documenting the effectiveness of music therapy in pain management, physical rehabilitation and the treatment of Alzheimer's disease, suggests a promising future for the field (www.musictherapy.org).
-According to Payscale.com, the median annual salary range for music therapy bachelor's degree holders was $33,174-$42,729, while the salary range for those with music therapy master's degrees was $31,748-$42,070.
+According to Payscale.com, the median annual salary for music therapists was $42,747 in October 2013.

 Related to Music Therapy Degrees